kaiyiz/Computing-all-optimal-partial-transport/README.md

 <p align="center" width="100%">
     <img src="images/OTP_demo.png">
 </p>
 In our experiments, we compared our algorithm to several other methods for outlier detection and PU-learning.
-The results are summarized in Tables below:
+The results are summarized as below:

 ### Outlier Detection
 For outlier detection, we compare our results with [Mukherjee et al. (2021)](https://arxiv.org/abs/2012.07363), whose code was obtained from their Github repository https://github.com/debarghya-mukherjee/Robust-Optimal-Transport, and some of their code was adopted for our comparison.
 The scripts named "outlier_detect_minist.py" and "outlier_detect_sythetic.py" generate the performance comparison in table 1 of our paper, conducting outlier detection with MNIST and synthetic data, respectively.